mythz/jquip/README.md

    - .a.b.c
    - .a

-For optimal performance in <= IE7 have the first child selector be a tag or an #id which cuts down the amount of DOM traversing needed to be done in JavaScript.
+For optimal performance in <= IE7 have the first child selector should be a tag or an #id as it cuts down the amount of DOM traversing needed to be done in JavaScript.

-Events passed to your event handers are the 'real' browser DOM events.
-You can use the jquip.custom $.namedKey() feature for cross-browser key detection.

 ### jquip Library Builder Service